Autodidac/CppVoxelEngine/README.md

 ---

-I gotta be honest I'm just getting started with CMake and I doubt this is working, but someday.
+I have to be honest I'm just getting started with CMake so I doubt this works yet, but someday.